ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="_media/annotating-colortagging.png" width="auto">

-### 5. IMAGETAGGING
+## Image Comparison

-**IMAGETAGGING** is a special kind of tag that refers to tagging images, by making use of the campaign base annotation functionality.
+In *Image Comparison* campaigns, users can compare and rank the highest resolution image.
 A user can see the original image along with algorithm-generated ones (e.g. by Super-Resolution models).
 The user can then click *Compare* to start the comparison.

 <img src="_media/annotating-image-tagging.png" width="auto">